 Electric Bike Kit Motors

 Another newer type of motor out there is called a mid drive.
-If used properly it can be very efficient on hills and great for off road mountain climbing.
-It utilizes all the existing gears of your bicycle and the motor mounts low on the frame by the pedal crank.
-Here at Electric Bike Solutions we have been looking for a reliable and cost competitive model to offer.
-The challenge has been in its shortcomings listed here:
+If used properly it can be very efficient on hills and good for off road mountain climbing.
+It utilizes all the existing gears of your bicycle, which can be hard on them, and the motor mounts low on the frame by the pedal crank.
+The challenges are as follows:

-2. Mid-drives are noisier than a hub motor.
+2. Mid-drives are generally noisier than a hub motor.

 3. Mid-drive kits are more complex to install than a simple hub.

 4. Shifting a mid drive electric bike can be a real pain.
-With a hub motor bike, the only reason to use gears is to get the right pedal cadence which usually means just staying in high gear.
+With a hub motor bike like ours, the only reason to use gears is to get the right pedal cadence which usually means just staying in the higher gears.
 Think manual transmission for the mid-drive and automatic transmission for the hub motor.

-6. Mid drives are not as stealthy as most hub motor bikes.
+5. Mid drives are not as stealthy as our hub motor bikes.

-7. Mid drives have more moving parts and therefore tend to be less reliable than most hub motor kits (broken chains, gears, etc).
+6. Mid drives have more moving parts and therefore tend to be less reliable than our hub motor kits.

 This is a way over-hyped technology.
 Theoretically when applying the brake it will provide some power back into the battery for re-use.
 In practical application the amount is very small and the braking technology (think jake brake) can sometimes actually work against you.
 Another problem with it is that it can only be used with a direct drive motor.
 Since a planetary geared motor is already 15% more efficient than the direct drive it makes much more sense to just go with a geared motor.
 For all the technical information about it you can stand go here: http://www.ecospeed.com/regenbraking.pdf